kasperhartwich/quickdns/README.md

 ### Testing
 To test, you need to specify email and password for a account at QuickDNS as environment variables.
 You can do so by setting the variables in phpunit.xml file.

-You also need to create the template and group `test-template` and `test-group` on your account.

 ### License
 Licensed under MIT License.